Listening and Experience

 A FUNCTIONAL MODEL OF MIND

 Let’s go under the hood and consider the activities of the mind using a model of experience called the Aggregates.
-The aggregates are a teaching model used in all Buddhist philosophical traditions.
+The aggregates are a teaching model used in many Buddhist philosophical traditions.

 The word aggregate is a translation of the Pali word skandhas, which means “pile” or “heap.”
 The aggregates are phenomenal processes organized by causes and conditions.
 They are depicted together in a heap in the figure below.
 They comprise five elements: Form, Vedanas (often translated as “Feelings,” a term we won’t use since it confuses this element with emotions), Perception, Mental Formations, and Consciousness.
 The aggregates encompass all instances of each element: past, present, or future.
 In modern parlance they are a modular model of mind.
 However, while most modular models attempt to represent behaviors, the aggregates model experience.